 We contribute to the development of medical diagnostic equipment and imaging technology for rapid detection of stroke and cancer using electromagnetics.
 We conduct research on microwave treatment of tumors, so called hyperthermia.
 We are also developing the internationally unique implantable hearing aid technology and implantable and thought-controlled arm prostheses.

 We develop technology for robotics and automated production systems, thus creating conditions for more effective and energy-efficient production in industry.
 Simulation and modeling are important components of our research, among other things, to simulate complex dynamic processes in the systems.

-The research is organized in a number of research groups witch are divided into four divisions:
+The research is organised in a number of research groups, in one of the four divisions: